-The Maasai Girls Education Fund was created to improve the literacy, health and economic well being of Maasai women and their families in Kenya through education.
+The Maasai Girls Education Fund’s mission is to improve the literacy, health and economic well being of Maasai women and their families in Kenya through the education of girls and their communities.

 Currently, 48 out of 100 Maasai girls in Kenya enroll in primary school.
 Five of them will graduate and go on to secondary school.
 Less than 1 in 100 will complete secondary school.
 Nine out of ten will be circumcised and married off before the age of 15.